 Bio:

-Country rock band formed by Errol Walsh from Coleraine.
+Rodeo were a country rock band formed by Errol Walsh

-Rodeo were musically very sophisticated, and at the time were playing by far the best
+They were considered musically very sophisticated, and at the time were by far the best

-Grateful Dead and Little Feat and they were often compared to Pure Prairie League,
+of the Eagles, the Grateful Dead and Little Feat.
+They were often compared to Pure Prairie

-and supported visiting acts [Procol Harum in October 1973 was cancelled].
-They also
+supported many visiting acts (though not Procol Harum in October 1973, which was cancelled).

 early 1974 was planned by UTV but I am unsure if this actually happened.